 - Everyone Has Standards: Yatsuhashi is just as overprotective of Velvet as the rest of his team, if not more so due to being her partner, but there are some lines he won't cross.
 So when Fox tries to exploit Neptune's hydrophobia while interrogating him as to where Sun and Velvet went, Yatsuhashi stops and tells Fox there's a difference between being harsh and being a bully, and that what they're doing is just wrong.

 - Fashionable Asymmetry: The shoulder armor on his left arm has no counterpart on his right.

 - Gentle Giant: As one of the tallest characters, Yatsuhashi is a huge man.
 When Team CFVY's mission was overrun with Grimm, Velvet was safe because of how Yatsuhashi kept looking out for her.
-During the first breach of Vale's defences by the Grimm, Yatsuhashi protects Velvet from debris by shielding her with his arm.
-In the novel RWBY: After The Fall, he actively tries to avoid intimidating people with his huge presence.
+During the first breach of Vale's defenses by the Grimm, Yatsuhashi protects Velvet from debris by shielding her with his arm.
+In the novel RWBY: After the Fall, he actively tries to avoid intimidating people with his huge presence.

 - Muscles Are Meaningful: Yatsuhashi is one of the tallest and most muscled characters, and is correspondingly strong.
 When the Paladins cause trouble for everyone, Yatsuhashi stops one by halting its punch and holding it in place.